txus/txus.github.io/resources/posts/2014-06-10-how-apple-failed-miserably-to-get-us-closer-to-the-moon-what-is-wrong-with-swift.md

 ---
 title: "How Apple failed miserably to get us closer to the Moon: What's wrong with Swift?"
+author: Txus
 categories: rants
 ---